 We provide comfortable, safe housing for millions of people.
 This housing is safer than ordinary owner-occupied housing, as we have the gas safety checked every year and also ensure electrics and so on are safe.
-We then provide 24-hour help to our tenants, so any problem they experience at the house (a burst pipe, a leak etc.) becomes our problem and we sort it out.
+We then provide 24-hour help to our tenants, so any problem they experience at the house (a burst pipe, a leak etc. destroys the beautiful bathroom wall panels and creates a catastrophe) becomes our problem and we sort it out.
 These tenants have complete mobility as they only need to give us one month’s notice and they can leave if they want to move away for a new job or whatever reason.
 This flexibility of the workforce also supports the economy.

 We employ builders, plumbers, electricians, carpenters, painters and decorators…. the list goes on, including also buying supplies from DIY stores, furniture suppliers, locksmiths – we support all manner of businesses, who then pay taxes and keep the economy moving.
 We invest massive amounts of money in this way every month of every year.
 We also pay a considerable amount of tax ourselves.

 We support estate agents, the financial services, through the massive amount of interest we pay to mortgage companies and banks over the years, brokers, and also through insurance policies, conveyancing lawyers and so on.
 We employ and pay large amounts to letting agencies also.
 This also keeps a substantial number of people in permanent employment.

 Of late, through unnecessary and pointless licencing by councils and the massive fees that they charge, with a monopoly on this (they effectively write their own cheques and we sign them), we even prop up the finances of local councils.